Sahana-M/Interview-bit-practise-questions/README.md

 Practise problem solutions from Interview bit.
-Will be uploading rest of the solutions as soon as I solve
+Will be uploading rest of the solutions as and when I solve